Jisan Valley Rock Festival

-Valley Rock Festival (also known as VRF, Jisan Valley Rock Festival and Ansan Valley Rock Festival) is held annually on the last weekend of July.
+Valley Rock Festival (also known as VRF, Jisan Valley Rock Festival and Ansan Valley Rock Festival) was held annually on the last weekend of July.
 Sharing many artists, the festival is arranged by 9 Ent, which is Smash Corporation, and in close coordination with Japanese Fuji Rock Festival.
 In 2009 on the festival's maiden year, there were some controversies regarding the festival's split from neighboring Pentaport Rock Festival.
 However the festival's sponsor changed to Mnet media in 2010 and CJ E&M in 2011.
 VRF has been successful and has grown into one of South Korea's biggest music festivals.

+The festival was moved back to Jisan in 2016 and 2017, but was canceled in 2018.
+A festival was planned for 2019, but it was abruptly cancelled days before starting.

 Location

 VRF is held at Jisan Valley Ski Resort, in Icheon, Gyeonggi Province, South Korea.
 So it had been called JVRF.
 The resort is in Icheon for the administrative district; however, it is closer to Yongin.
 In 2013 and 2015, the festival was held at Daebu Sea Breeze Theme Park located in Daebudo, Ansan, Gyeonggi Province, under the name Ansan Valley Rock Festival.
 The festival wasn't held in 2014.